dmbarbour/wikilon/docs/DictionaryStructure.md

 * favor gzipped, binary representations of transactions in memory...
 * use secure-hash key-value store for transactions

 Interning can save memory by combining references to common words.
-I'm not sure how much this will save, but I suspect it's pretty large across a long history and multiple forks.
+I'm not sure how much this will save, but I suspect it's pretty large after accounting for a long history, multiple forks, and inverted indices.
 I went ahead and did this via Edward Kmett's `intern` package.

 Compressing transactions in-memory could work pretty well.
 We don't often access the transactions except to build the initial dictionary upon loading, or a historical dictionary, or when performing a compaction.
 So we could possibly save a lot of memory and reduce burden on GC if we serialize and compress transactions that aren't necessary at any given moment.